GinnTers/GinnTers/README.md

 # Hi there 👋👋👋
 My name is Duc Tien.
-I am interested in the following topics: Machine Learning, Deep Learning for Computer Vision, LLM, Artificial Intelligence, Data Analytics.<br>
+I am interested in the following topics: Machine Learning, Deep Learning for Computer Vision, LLM, Artificial Intelligence and Data Analytics.<br>

 # Contact me: